objeck/objeck-lang/README.md

   <a href="https://discord.gg/qEaCGWR7nb"><img src="https://badgen.net/badge/icon/discord?icon=discord&label" alt="Discord"></a>
 </p>

 Objeck is a fast, intuitive, and lightweight programming language that supports both object-oriented and functional programming paradigms, and is designed to be compatible with multiple platforms, including Windows, Linux, and macOS.
+Recent development has targeted machine learning development namely GOFAI and LLMs (Open AI, Gemini and LLaMa 3).

 ```ruby
 use API.Google.Gemini, System.IO.Filesystem;